Absolutely Anything (2015) – Film Review

 Cooties (2014) – Film Review

 For many, children can seem like loud, disease-infested monsters, and it’s not difficult to see why.
 There’s usually something leaking out their noses, their meals are often encrusted around their mouths, and they care little for social decorum or personal space.
 As such, it’s not too surprising that a horror-comedy like Cooties would come along in 2014 to take this waggish status to a more terrifying level, altering children into nimble monstrosities hungry for human flesh.
-Unfortunately, however, in spite of how much potential a concept like this holds, Cooties ultimately squanders many of its favourable qualities, never fully committing to its absurd premise and the horror/humour it holds.
+Yet, in spite of how much potential a concept like this holds, Cooties ultimately squanders many of its favourable qualities, never fully committing to its absurd premise and the horror/humour it holds.

 Plot Summary: When a mysterious virus originating from contaminated chicken nuggets hits an isolated elementary school, transforming the children within into a feral swarm of flesh-eating monsters.
 A group of misfit teachers are forced to band together as they attempt to flee the bloody, juvenile carnage…